-The court's sunrise period concluded on June 1, 2023, with the launch of the court followed by a seven-year transitional period, which may be extended for an additional seven years, to allow the new and old European systems to settle.
+On March 1, 2023, the court entered its seven-year transitional period, during which patent owners were provided with the ability to opt out of the UPC in favor of traditional European patent litigation in national courts.
+This transitional period is scheduled to conclude in 2030 but may be extended for an additional seven years, to allow the new and old European systems to settle.

 During this transitional period, patent owners with current EPs may "opt out" of the system for any patents that they do not want to fall under the jurisdiction of the UPC, assuming the patents have not already been litigated at the UPC.
-At the time of the UPC's launch, more than 400,000 patents had been opted out.
+At the time of the UPC's launch, more than 400,000 patents had been opted out, and that number has continued to rise to more than 500,000 in the court's first year of existence.
+As the numbers demonstrate, the opt-out rate has decreased, which indicates increased confidence in the court.
+Approximately 24% of all issued European patents are now issued as UPs.